jacobcancode/LitConnect/index.md

   height: 100%;
   margin: 0;
   padding: 0;
-  background-color: #6a1b9a !important; /* Purple background for entire page and !important to disregard pre-set theme*/ }
+  background-color: #6a1b9a !important; /* Purple background for entire page */ }

 body {